 Figure 47.
-Read Security Registers Instruction (SPI Mode only)
+Read Security Registers Instruction (SPI Mode only) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

-8.2.34 Set Read Parameters (C0h)
+8.2.44 Set Read Parameters (C0h)

 In QPI mode, to accommodate a wide range of applications with different needs for either maximum read frequency or minimum data access latency, "Set Read Parameters (C0h)" instruction can be used to configure the number of dummy clocks for "Fast Read (0Bh)", "Fast Read Quad I/O (EBh)" & "Burst Read with Wrap (0Ch)" instructions, and to configure the number of bytes of "Wrap Length" for the "Burst Read with Wrap (0Ch)" instruction.